rmaia/pavo/README.md

 \> v.
 2.0

-Maia R, Gruson H, Endler JA, White TE 2018 **pavo 2.0: new tools for the spectral and spatial analysis of colour in R**. bioRxiv. [doi: 10.1101/427658](https://doi.org/10.1101/427658)
+Maia R., Gruson H., Endler J.A. and White T.E.
+2018 **pavo 2.0: new tools for the spectral and spatial analysis of colour in R**. bioRxiv. [doi: 10.1101/427658](https://doi.org/10.1101/427658)

 < v.
 2.0